Russia and China slam NATO after alliance raises alarm - NewsBreak

 Russia and China slam NATO after alliance raises alarm

-During a summit in Madrid, the Western military alliance described a world plunged into a dangerous phase of big-power competition and facing myriad threats, from cyberattacks to climate change.
+The Western military alliance was wrapping up a summit in Madrid, where it issued a stark warning that the world has been plunged into a dangerous phase of big-power competition and myriad threats, from cyberattacks to climate change.

-NATO Secretary-General Jens Stoltenberg said as the summit wrapped up Thursday that member nations agreed on a “fundamental shift in our deterrence and defense” and sent Moscow a clear message that the alliance had a firm line drawn on its eastern frontier.

-“We live in a more dangerous world and we live in a more unpredictable world, and we live in a world where we have a hot war going on in Europe," Stoltenberg said.
-"At the same time, we also know that this can get worse if this becomes a full scale war between Russia and NATO.”

-Stoltenberg continued: "We want to remove any room for miscalculation, misunderstanding in Moscow, about our readiness to protect every inch of NATO territory.
-That’s NATO’s core responsibility.”

-Over their three days of talks in Spain, NATO leaders formally invited Finland and Sweden to join the alliance, after overcoming opposition from Turkey.
+NATO leaders also formally invited Finland and Sweden to join the alliance, after overcoming opposition from Turkey.
 If the Nordic nations’ accession is approved by the 30 member nations, it will give NATO a new 800-mile (1,300 kilometer) border with Russia.

 Estonian Prime Minister Kaja Kallas said Putin's threats were “nothing new.”